gatling/frontline-cloud-doc/content/docs/user/developer/index.md

 weight: 040
 ---

+## Generating Artifacts for FrontLine

+FrontLine deploys packages containing your compiled Simulations and resources.
+Those packages have to be generated upstream.
-## FrontLine Gatling Versions
+FrontLine is compatible with Gatling 3.3, 3.4 and 3.5.

-FrontLine actually uses custom versions of the Gatling components.
-Those binaries are not open sources and their usage is restricted to FrontLine.
-When you'll be deploying tests with FrontLine, it will replace your Gatling OSS dependencies with their custom counterparts.

-## Configuring Gatling Projects
+### Gatling zip bundle

+Please copy the `artifact.sh` or `artifact.bat` files in the `bin` directory of your Gatling unzipped bundle.
+Those files haven't been bundled into an official Gatling release yet, but you can download them from [the Gatling repository on GitHub](https://github.com/gatling/gatling/tree/master/gatling-bundle/src/universal/bin).

+Please run the script matching your operating system and generate the `target/artifact.jar` file.
+You'll have to upload this file in the new [Artifacts section](/docs/user/artifacts).

-### Maven
+### Maven Project

-In your `pom.xml`, you have to add in:
+In your `pom.xml`, you have to add:

-- pull Gatling dependencies
+- the Gatling dependencies
-- add the maven plugin for Scala, so your code gets compiled
+- the maven plugin for Scala, so your code gets compiled
-- add the maven plugin for FrontLine, so it can package your code into a deployable artifact
+- the maven plugin for FrontLine, so it can package your code into a deployable artifact

 ```xml
 <dependencies>